StevenBeach33/YC_Indonesia/README.md

 - Python 3 (for `inucode.py`)
 - Wine (for `cpkmakec.exe` on Linux)
 - .NET Framework 3.5 (for `cpkmakec.exe` on Windows)
+- Termux with proot ubuntu & box64 installed (on Android)

 Simply run the following command, and a modified `scrpt.cpk` will be produced: